The roller coaster ride of total returns on the S&P 500! (Updated to October 2025)

 About productivity in Spain and other European countries

-En Cotizalia ; Kike Vázquez delights us with a post about productivity, that I liked so much that I'll copy it here:
+On Cotizalia, Kike Vázquez delights us with an article on productivity, which I liked so much that I’m going to share it here:

-I do not know if you happen to everyone but to me that about productivity that is talked so much not just stay clear to me.
-They say that we are working little, that we are lazy, that we have to lower our salary by 25% to start being competitive or "to work a little more and earn a little less" according to other sources.
-Go, well, we are so cheeky the Spaniards?!
-Fortunately, they warn, because to today I went out with confidence into the street without fear of being extorted by any of these hazardous man…
+I don’t know if this happens to everyone, but this whole thing about productivity that people talk so much about has never really been clear to me.
+They say we work too little, that we’re lazy, that we need to cut our salaries by 25% to start being competitive, or “work a little more and earn a little less,” according to other sources.
+Wow, Spaniards really are cheeky!
+Good thing they warn us, because until today I’ve gone out on the street with complete confidence, without fear of being extorted by any of these dangerous characters

 Austrian business cycle theory

-I start this article by copying and pasting from the Wikipedia:
+I’m starting this article by copying and pasting from Wikipedia:

-The Austrian theory of the business cycle (ATBC) was developed by economists from the Vienna school, including F.A.
+The Austrian business cycle theory (ABCT) was developed by economists of the Viennese School, including F.A.
 Hayek and L.V.
 Mises.
-It explains the relationship between bank credit, economic growth and massive investment errors that was accumulated in the bullish phase of the cycle, bursting with the bubble and destroying value.
+It explains the relationship between bank credit, economic growth, and the massive investment errors that accumulate in the boom phase of the cycle, which explode with the bubble and destroy value.

-It argues that a expansión “;artificial”; of the credit, i.e., not supported by previous voluntary savings, tends to increase investment, since relative prices have been distorted by the greater mass of money circulating in the economy.
-These investments, that had not been undertaken without the aforementioned distortion, overuse accumulated capital goods, and sooner or later the artificially low interest rates are arranged in their true level of market, usually very Continue readingAustrian business cycle theory
+It argues that an “artificial” expansion of credit, that is, one not backed by prior voluntary savings, tends to increase investment, given that relative prices have been distorted by the larger mass of money circulating in the economy.
+These investments, which would not have been undertaken were it not for the aforementioned distortion, overutilize accumulated capital goods, and sooner or later the artificially low interest rates settle at their true market level, generally much higher than the one established by the central banks due to the scarcity of capital goods.
+This abruptly cuts off the flow of cheap credit, and investments that seemed profitable with inflated prices now cease to be: the crisis erupts and the natural liquidation of erroneous investments takes place.

 The destruction of money and the crisis

-The money can be created, as I indicated, and can be destroyed.
-I do not mean to burn banknotes.
-Merely to repay a loan is a destruction of the virtual money involving own debt.
-If I sign a promissory note and others used this promissory note as payment, the promissory note is money.
-If I cancel the debt of the promissory note, the promissory note ceases to exist, the money disappears from circulation.
-Both money existed in the time before my payment, the promissory note and my money, and when cancelled it ceases to exist the promissory note.
+Money can be created, as I indicated, and destroyed.
+And I am not referring to burning banknotes.
+The simple act of repaying a loan is a destruction of that virtual money implied by the debt itself.
+If I sign a promissory note and others use that promissory note as payment, that promissory note is money.
+If I cancel the debt of the promissory note, the promissory note ceases to exist; that money disappears from circulation.
+In the moment before my payment, both monies existed—the promissory note and my money—and the moment I cancel it, the promissory note ceases to exist.
 Destruction of money.

 The Money and money creation

-Money in today's world is pretty confusing.
+Money in the world today is quite confusing.
 It is not gold.
-It is not even a right to you receive gold.
-It is simply "buying power".
-Whether it is a paper-currency or a point in your bank account, what it represents is your purchasing power.
+It is not even a right to be given gold.
+It is simply “purchasing power.”
+Whether it is paper money or an entry in your bank account, what it represents is your purchasing power.

-Why central banks are so obsessed by inflation.
-Its primary mission has become to get that the money in circulation remains reasonably its purchasing power.
-If there is high inflation, then the purchasing power of our money decreases rapidly and the money ceases to have value; and everyone is looking for an alternative, other currency, property, gold, whatever that were not loosing "purchasing power" in the market.
+That is why central banks are so obsessed with inflation.
+Their fundamental mission has become ensuring that the money in circulation reasonably maintains its purchasing power.
+If there is high inflation, then the purchasing power of our money rapidly decreases, and the money loses value; and everyone looks for an alternative—another currency, goods, gold, whatever it is that doesn’t lose “purchasing power” in the market.